West Area

 Quail: Quail are commonly seen along dirt roads with thickly vegetated edges.

-Waterfowl harvest statistics are now available for all portions of the wildlife area, however, most harvest occurs in the Fisher Bute unit.
-These statistics can be a good indicator of when birds arrive at the wildlife area.
+Waterfowl harvest statistics are available for all portions of the wildlife area.
+These statistics can be a good indicator of when birds arrive.
 You can find harvest stats for multiple wildlife areas on myodfw.com, or more specifically, you can find Fern Ridge Wildlife Area harvest statistics here.
+Be sure to hit refresh in your browser to see the most up-to-date statistics.

-The West, East, and South Coyote units remain closed to all public access, providing uninterrupted resting areas for waterfowl.
-These units will open up, only for the reservation hunt, on Nov.
-16. Please consult the game bird regulations (page 35) for details related to access of any wildlife area unit.
+The West, East, and South Coyote units remain closed to all public access, except when participating in the waterfowl reservation hunt.
+Please consult the game bird regulations (page 35) for details related to access of any wildlife area unit.

 Reminder that only non-toxic shot is allowed on the wildlife area.
 Hunters must carry with them and complete a daily hunting permit.
 Permits are free and available at most wildlife area access points.